Crock Pot Bread

-Despite not being as tall as oven baked bread, the texture of the Crock Pot Bread was still soft and fluffy, the loaf sliced nicely once cooled, and it made some of the best toast I’ve eaten in ages.
+Despite not being as tall as oven baked bread, the texture of the bread was still soft and fluffy, the loaf sliced nicely once cooled, and it made some of the best toast I’ve eaten in ages.

 Crock Pot Bread also has its own advantages.
 My favorite: you don’t need to wait for the dough to rise prior to shaping and baking the loaf.

 With most homemade bread recipes, you mix the dough, let it rise for about an hour in the bowl unshaped, then shape it and let rise a second time prior to baking.